Buletin Indonesia

 Buletin Indonesia (Indonesian Bulletin), is one of Indonesia's flagship newscasts that is carried by a private television network.
+This news program is the second Global TV after Global first program.
 Buletin Indonesia offers material about politics, both home and abroad, economy, culture and crime.

 Buletin Indonesia consists of Buletin Indonesia Pagi, Buletin Indonesia Siang, and Buletin Indonesia Malam.

 History

-The program appeared on 15 January 2005 when Global TV was repositioned into youth and entertainment television.
-At that time two daily news programs ran, Global Pagi and Global Petang.

-On 3 February 2006, Global Pagi ended due to the entry of Nickelodeon on Global TV.
-In same date, Global Siang was launched, followed by Kilas Global.

-By August 2007, Global Petang changed its name to Berita Global.
-On 21 January 2008 Global Pagi returns, followed by Global Malam.

-On 31 July 2009, Global Pagi ended again by Nickelodeon block.

-On 29 March 2012, the entire series of Global TV news programs were replaced by the Buletin Indonesia.
-However, Global Malam still airs until mid-2012 with the "G" logo on its intro replaced by new Global TV logo.
+On 28 June 2012, Global TV caused a stir when its owner, Hary Tanoesoedibjo, announced that it would transform into a news channel.
+According to one source, plans for this format change had been in the works since June, evident in the addition of news programs (Buletin Indonesia and Kilas Global) and political programs, such as the dialogue "Indonesia Bicara" and the political parody "Apa Maunya Indonesia" (What Indonesia Wants).
+MNC was even rumored to have approached Karni Ilyas about joining Global TV.
+Many suspected this change was part of Hary's efforts to transform this channel into a political mouthpiece, especially after he joined the Nasdem Party on 2011.

+However, this plan ultimately appeared to be scrapped, and Global TV remained a channel focused on entertainment programming.

 After the Amazing 15 show on 11 October 2017, Kilas Global renamed to short-lived Kilas GTV.
 On 31 October 2017, Buletin Indonesia was replaced with Buletin iNews in the program Metamorfosa iNews, including Kilas GTV to Kilas iNews.